MiggyL/JS-ETH-PROOF/README.md

 }
 ```
-- Copy and paste the `MyToken` contract code into the `MyToken.sol` file.
 - Compile the contract by selecting the Solidity compiler and clicking the "Compile" button.

 ### Deploying the Contract